mookhtabar/Designolor/README.md

 # Designolor
- an app that gives you the access to beautful color palletes
+An Open source desktop app that gives you the access to beautful color palletes <br/>
+Designed and programmed by Walid Amriou to all creators, artists and designers